-The quiz is interactive, incorporating a venue's entertainment system to run the entire night through the venue's big screens.
-Needless to say, the quiz host is still an integral part of any quiz night, and is trained accordingly.
+The quiz is interactive, run through a big screen.
+Needless to say, the quiz host is still an integral part of the event!

 The quiz is slightly shorter than the standard quiz too, featuring a starter handout, six rounds of questions, plus a 'Ponderous Puzzle' and 'The List', lasting approximately 2 hours.
 One of its most innovative features is the 'Fastest Finger' round, where the smartphones come out, and teams can find the answer any way they like – with the quickest team to text the answer to the host scoring maximum points!

 Every quiz is made up of several different components.
 Each is explained below: